chobbledotcom/chobble-site/src/prices.md

 ## Other Open Source software

 If you want to host Nextcloud for shared documents for your team, or a Mastodon server for your club, or anything else - we will help.
+And if you want to manage the server yourself and use us as local consultants, that's totally fine.